Research Interests

 Join Us!

-Check out our recent two preprints to get an idea of what we are doing: Combinatorial Synthesis of 420 MnCO3 complexes (MnCO3 Preprint) and ML applied to metalloantibiotics (Machine Learning Preprint)
+Check out our recent two publications to get an idea of what we are doing: Combinatorial Synthesis of 420 MnCO3 complexes (MnCO3 Paper) and ML applied to metalloantibiotics (Machine Learning Paper)

 Frei Lab Alumni